JhonnyAxe/ProductJobsHunter/README_EN.md

 ## 🌟 About

-SEO Jobs Hunter is a smart tool for monitoring and analyzing SEO job vacancies in Telegram channels.
+Product Jobs Hunter is a smart tool for monitoring and analyzing Product Manager vacancies in Telegram channels.
 It uses GPT to determine the relevance of vacancies and automatically sends notifications about new job offers.

 ### ✨ Features
-- 🤖 **AI-Powered Analysis** - Uses GPT to evaluate job relevance
+- 🤖 **AI-Powered Analysis** - Uses GPT to evaluate Product Manager relevance
 - 🔄 **Real-time Updates** - Instant notifications about new vacancies
 - 📊 **Smart Filtering** - Automatic salary and requirements detection
 - 💾 **Excel Export** - Save all vacancies in a convenient format
-- 🔍 **Smart Search** - Recognition of various 'SEO' spelling variants
+- 🔍 **Smart Search** - Recognition of various Product Manager/Owner wording

 ## 💻 Project Files